benbscholz/detect/README.md

 ## About

-detect.js retrieves information about the user's browser using navigator.userAgent and navigator.platform.
-As these attributes can be changed easily, detect.js should NOT be used to alter the behavior of a website for a specific platform.
-See feature detection.
+This script uses the navigator.userAgent string to detect the browser.
+Since this string is easily altered by a user, detect.js should be used to alter the behavior of your javascript code.
+Instead, it should be used for displaying the *likely* browser information to the user.
 ## Usage

 Add detect.js to your page: